Financial Risk Management MBA Workshop – Fuel Hedging Case – The Case for and against Jet Fuel Hedging

 That is till Libya happened and the rate of increase in Fuel Oil diverged dramatically from the rate of increase in Aviation Fuels.

 There is the US Air point of view which says that liked FedEx and UPS it is best to simply pass on the increase in Fuel costs to the consumer through fuel surcharges.
-That such an approach is far superior and rational than the costly and some time deadly fuel cost hedging programs.
+That such an approach is far superior and rational than the costly and sometimes deadly fuel cost hedging programs.
 The alternate point of view is the Southwest and Delta perspective which is that hedging program when executed and timed correctly create tremendous value for the airline and can actually become a source of competitive advantage.

 For the purpose of the case discussion, there are four primary questions that need to be addressed